 It is often the case that those who have creative flair possess no interest in more mundane things like figures let alone tax!
-Unfortunately for those people, especially if and when they become successful, they need to pay tax on their profits and so they either require some understanding of accounting and tax matters or they must be prepared to pay someone else to deal with it for them.
+Unfortunately for those people, especially if and when they become successful, they need to pay tax on their writing income profit and so they either require some understanding of accounting and tax matters or they must be prepared to pay someone else to deal with it for them.

 We work with an increasing number of authors and hope that this blog will help people like them to grasp the basics of what is required.